cldf/cldf/components/contributions/description.md

 ## Linking to contributions

-Which objects in a CLDF dataset are linked to contributions can vary.
-Whereas in WALS Online chapters (i.e. sets of features or parameters) are regarded as citeable units, contributions to the World Loanword Database are aligned with languages.
+The specific objects in a CLDF dataset that link to contributions can vary according to the needs of the dataset.
+For example, the [WALS Online](https://wals.info/) database is comprised of chapters which contain sets of features or parameters.
+Each chapter is regarded as a citeable unit, e.g.

+> It is important to cite the specific chapter that you are taking your information from, not just the general work "The World Atlas of Language Structures Online" (Dryer, Matthew S. & Haspelmath, Martin 2013), unless you are citing data from more than 25 chapters simultaneously.

+...therefore, in the CLDF dataset each chapter is linked to a specific contribution.

+In contrast, the [World Loanword Database](https://wold.clld.org/) contains vocabularies contributed by an expert on each language and its history.
+In this case, therefore, the contributions are linked to each language.

 Thus, for WALS Online one would add a column with `propertyURL` http://cldf.clld.org/v1.0/terms.rdf#contributionReference to the ParameterTable, for WOLD it would be added to the LanguageTable.